What’s a Sunroom?

 But the traditional sunroom is built like any other addition — using standard construction techniques and a roof that matches the rest of the house — just with a lot more windows.
 A sunroom usually has 20 or more windows, plus skylights.

-You’ll need to set aside at least 12 weeks for this project, plus time for planning, and will need the help of an architect or a design-build contractor to create a room that ties in well with the house’s style, flow, and structure.
+You’ll need to set aside at least 12 weeks for a 200-square-foot sunroom project, including time for planning, and you’ll need the help of an architect or a design-build contractor to create a room that ties in well with the house’s style, flow, and structure.

 As with any addition, you’ll need a building permit from the town — and you’ll need to follow zoning rules about how closely you can build toward property lines, how big your home can become, and other restrictions.